enricav/LB2_project_group_4/README.md

 Once the dataset has been structured, before using it to train predictive models it is essential to carry out a preliminary statistical analysis.
 The purpose of this step is to verify that the available data are of adequate quality, balanced, and truly representative of the biological phenomenon we are going to study.

-The first step consists of computing basic statistics on the training and benchmark datasets.
-This includes measuring values such as mean, median, standard deviation, protein length distributions, or amino acid frequencies.
-These indicators provide a quantitative overview of the dataset and help identify potential anomalies, imbalances, or outliers.

-Next, it is necessary to assess the adequacy of the dataset with respect to the goals of the analysis.
-One must ask whether the number of sequences is sufficient, whether the positive and negative classes are well balanced, and whether the categories of interest (organisms, functions, lengths) are properly represented.
-This verification is crucial to ensure that the trained models can produce reliable results that are not biased by partitioning artifacts.

-Finally, it is important to demonstrate that the datasets represent a true “snapshot” of the real protein space.
-In other words, the data should reflect the variability and the typical features of natural proteins, without being limited or distorted by the way they were extracted.
-Only datasets that faithfully capture biological diversity can lead to generalizable and biologically meaningful results.

 To achieve these objectives, several descriptive plots are generated:

 - We examined the **distribution of protein lengths** , comparing the positive dataset (proteins with signal peptides, secretory pathway) and the negative dataset (proteins without signal peptides).
 The data were visualized as normalized histograms with overlaid density curves, shown separately for the training set and the test set.